khalid-hussain/shaheen/chap2.md

 Mughira was not very optimistic after he returned from his visit to the different cities.
-From thirty cities about four thousand Muslims took pledge at his hands for jihad.
-Therefore, he was not disappointed and vowed to spread the message of jihad to every city of Andalus.
+From thirty cities about four thousand Muslims took pledge at his hands for _jihād_.
+Therefore, he was not disappointed and vowed to spread the message of _jihād_ to every city of Andalus.
 He also felt that unless and until the flag of revolt is not raised by a brave ruler of Granada, the Muslim dream of a renaissance would remain unfulfilled.
-His biggest wish was that the ruler of Granada declare jihad against the Christians and after which he would join this army of diehard fighters.
+His biggest wish was that the ruler of Granada declare _jihād_ against the Christians and after which he would join this army of diehard fighters.
 But Granada's throne was in the midst of severe dynastic squabbles.
 Despite the circumstances, Mughira did not lose hope.
-Every year he would disguise himself and tour different cities, preparing people for jihad.
+Every year he would disguise himself and tour different cities, preparing people for _jihād_.
 On returning to his residence too, he would spend most of his time writing letters to secret organizations in different cities of Andalus.